-How to Make Self Rising Flour From Freshly Milled Flour
+How to Make Self-Rising Flour from Freshly Milled Flour

 A wooden grain mill grinding hard white wheat into fresh flour, the flour falling into a cream-colored mixing bowl with a warm orange gingham cloth nearby.